 Average = (1+2+3+4+5)/5 = 15/5 = 3

-Mean: A mean is a mathematical term, that also describes the average of a sample.
+Mean: A mean is a mathematical term, that describes the average of a sample.
 In Statistics, the definition of the mean is similar to the average.
-But, it can also be defined as the sum of the smallest value and the largest value in the given data set divided by 2.

 What is the Difference Between Average and Mean?

-Average and mean are usually confused with one another as they are both mathematical terms used to explain a set of numbers.
-Mean can simply be calculated by adding and dividing the sum of the number of quantities.
+Average and mean are usually confused with one another as both the mathematical terms are used to explain the set of numbers.
+Mean can simply be calculated by adding the set of values and divided by the number of quantities.
 Thus, this is the core definition of what mean is.
 You can find the tabular column below to learn the difference between the average and mean.

 |Difference between Average and Mean|